Opening a US Bank Account as a Chinese National (2026 Guide)

 | Traditional bank (if possible) | Backup + credibility | Most stable, hardest to freeze, best for larger transactions |

-This structure provides redundancy across different compliance frameworks.
-If one platform freezes the account for review, the business continues to operate through the others.
+Different platforms, different compliance frameworks.
+If one freezes the account for review, the business keeps running through the others.
 Full banking redundancy guide.

 FAQ